virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 38: 2018-03-21 Wednesday

+> Practicing some Flexbox Zombies tonight because my brain isn't functioning enough to think about my current projects. 🏹 "...Never pays to be shady!"
+R2D38/#100DaysOfCode

+Just a little practice of Flexbox zombies.

 ## R2 Day 37: 2018-03-20 Tuesday

 > Did some cleanup and maintenance on my GitHub repos/pages.
 Read Ch1 of #CodeComplete on what "construction" entails. 🌮 ...And made tacos!
 R2D37/#100DaysOfCode